gini/gini-vision-lib-android/ginivision/src/doc/source/guide-for-open-with.rst

-How to Upload PDFs and Images
+How to Upload PDFs and Images (pre-2.4.0)
 =============================

+Since version 2.4.0 the :ref:`File Import` feature should be used.

 General considerations
 ----------------------